TsFreddie/rmmv_optimization/README.md

 ## Installation

-Before installing, make sure you have a original copy of either Polidog Patrol or Benki Wars.
+Before installing, make sure you have an original copy of either Polidog Patrol or Benki Wars.
 You can purchase them from [Untendo](https://www.untendo.com/).

-1. (Recommended) Download a copy of the latest (NW.js)[https://nwjs.io/], and replace the original files and uses `nw.exe` to launch the game.
+1. (Recommended) Download a copy of the latest [NW.js](https://nwjs.io/), replace the original files, and use `nw.exe` to launch the game.
-2. Download this repository, copy or replace the files in the repositories in the `www/js/plugins` directory.
+2. Download this repository, copy all the files from this repository to the `www/js/plugins` directory.
+Overwrite any existing files if prompted.
 3. Open `www/js/plugins.js` and add the following lines before the last line:

 For Polidog Patrol: